Fiat Marea: Brazil

 The Brazilian-built Fiat Marea was available in saloon and estate body styles and arrived at dealerships in June 1998.
 It was originally launched with two trim levels: the mid-level ELX and the high-level HLX.
 The Marea Weekend estate was imported from Italy in small numbers until local production commenced in September 1998.

-A 142 PS 2.0L petrol engine was standard, although a lower output version producing 127 PS was launched later the same year for the base-trim SX model.
+A 142 PS 2.0-litre petrol engine was standard, although a lower output version producing 127 PS was launched later the same year for the base-trim SX model.
 This was done to reduce Brazilian excise taxes on industrial products (IPI) from 30% to 25% for that model.
 A sporty Turbo trim with a 2.0L petrol engine producing 182 PS was also made available.
 Retail prices went from 27.582 BRL for a base SX model up to 41.748 BRL for a Turbo model.
 No diesel engines were available for the Brazilian markets, as local legislation prohibits diesel-powered cars.

-In 2000, the 2.0L engine was replaced with a 2.4L, 160 PS engine for the ELX and HLX trims, and with a 1.8L 132 PS engine for the SX trim.
+In 2000, the 2.0L engine was replaced with a 2.4-litre, 160 PS engine for the ELX and HLX trims, and with a 1.8-litre 132 PS engine for the SX trim.

 The following year, the Brazilian-market Marea received a facelift, with a new front grille and new tail lights borrowed from the Lancia Lybra.
 A four-speed automatic transmission also became available.

-For the 2005 model year, in an attempt to address declining sales, the Marea received a minor facelift and a new entry-level engine option was offered, an Argentine-built 1.6L engine producing 106 PS – the only engine used in the Marea that was not brought in from Italy.
+For the 2005 model year, in an attempt to address declining sales, the Marea received a minor facelift and a new entry-level engine option was offered, an Argentine-built 1.6-litre engine producing 106 PS – the only engine used in the Marea that was not brought in from Italy.

 A total of 54,781 units were built in Brazil until the end of its production in November 2007.